It’s more about the social, than it is about the media.

 Just showing up to the party and treating social media like something else for you to check off your corporate to-do list doesn’t humanize your company.
 It doesn’t create kinship.
 It doesn’t drive purchase intent.

 You have to focus on how to “be” social, not just on how to “do” social media.
 And that requires your organization to adopt a more casual, open, tongue-in-cheek, self-aware, and often humorous tone.
 There is fun and personality inside every company.
 Stop hiding it.
-Open the kimono and embrace the human, fun side of your company – because that’s the dimension of your corporate personality in which your customers are interested.
+Be transparent and embrace the human, fun side of your company – because that’s the dimension of your corporate personality in which your customers are interested.
 It’s also the only side of your business that has any chance of being spread and shared virally.

 Today’s Darwin Award Nominee